Credits: Christian Engler // wirmachenbunt

 And let's not forget, Automata UI is inspired by http://qfsm.sourceforge.net/.

-we (wirmachenbunt studio) use the plugin in 12 projects right now, and it made our vvvv patcher life a lot more pleasant. hence we hope it can help you too.
+we (wirmachenbunt studio) use the plugin in all recent projects and it made our vvvv patcher life a lot more pleasant. hence we hope it can help you too.

 an application video will follow...